Duum/CS682/hw4/README.md

 | max_gap   |     5 | HoughP only, maximum gap allowed for a line, smaller ones can filter out noise |

-Lines shows in green were found by Hough Transform, light blue ones were found by Probablistic Hough Transform.
+Lines show in green were found by Hough Transform, light blue ones were found by Probablistic Hough Transform.
 Nearly vertical or horizontal lines are shown in orange in both algorithms.

 Compared to Hough, HoughP can directly tell where the lines start and where they end.
 And by providing minimum-length of the line and maximum gap, HoughP could be more rubost than Hough.